 Long before the Revolution shook France and turned the country upside down, there was the Fronde.
 A sort of civil war lasting from 1648 to 1653.
-During this time of general unrest, Louis XIV, still a child, was forced to flee his own residences to escape a violent mob as his own family sought to gain power and influence over the Kingdom.
+During this time of general unrest, Louis XIV, still a child, was forced to flee his own residences to escape a violent mob, as members of his own family sought to gain power and influence over the Kingdom.

 The word Fronde itself means as much as a slingshot used by children to fire little stones and the events that caused it date back to the early 1640’s.
 The Franco-Spanish War, which had begun in 1635 and still raged on in 1648, had weakened not just the Spanish, but also the French.
 The war began under the reign of Louis XIII and was continued by his widow and Regent of France, Anne d’Autriche, along with Cardinal Mazarin.
 Although France had the better cards, it was still a slightly difficult time for its inhabitants.
 Across the borders of France, raged the English Civil War and influenced the thinking of some French folks, who suddenly realised they might not have to be fine with everything their sovereigns do.

 It was not the general population, those who worked hard to get something on their plates, but the parlements who raised their voices first.
 In contrary to the English parliament, the French parlements where more courts of appeal, who had the right to act against the Monarch by refusing to register decrees and they had a bit of an issue.
 They felt their ancient liberties and rights were under attack by Cardinal Mazarin, who raised taxes higher and higher in order to pay for the war.
 The higher they rose, the higher grew their discontent.
 One of these taxes was the taille, a tax that had to be paid by non-noble landowners.
 Since the nobility refused to be taxed, based on ancient rights, the bourgeoisie had to see how to come up with enough money to pay the rising taxes.